zinikiGareth/blueberries/packaging/index.md

 is the start of the blueberry name and to require all CSS rules to start with a class specifier that is the name of the module.
-When instantiating a blueberry, the system can place a `<div class='variety`>` tag around the area to contain the blueberry.
+When instantiating a blueberry, the system can place a `<div class='variety'>` tag around the area to contain the blueberry.
 This should be possible to set up in such a way that it is consistent between development and production.